pavetw17/pythonAPI/readme.md

 # Python API
+## restful.py is a simple Python API

+## app.py is a simple web for routing

-## Pythonic way to combine FOR loop and IF statement\
+## Pythonic way to combine FOR loop and IF statement
 ### Case 1:
 ```
 >>> a = [2,3,4,5,6,7,8,9,0]